120+ Vegan Keto Recipes

 What Are Vegan Keto Recipes?

-Vegan keto recipes are high-fat plant-based recipes to help you live a keto lifestyle and lose weight without eating animal products.
+Vegan keto recipes are high-fat plant-based recipes to help you live a keto lifestyle without eating animal products.

 The vegan keto recipes do not use any of the usual keto diet ingredients like eggs, cheese, butter, cream, sour cream, cream cheese, meat, fish, or seafood.